JESSE PESTA

 As a reporter I’ve written about:

 A candy shop that treats burn victims.
-A nightmare on India’s Route 66 (with this interactive).
+A nightmare on India’s Route 66.
 A young mother set on fire.
 Violent cow-rights activists.
 Nepal’s terrible earthquake (photo essay).
 A surreal drill team.
 India’s accidentally groovy wristwatches.
 A wicker basket for abandoning babies.

 One-horsepower taxis.
 The child-goddesses of Kathmandu.
 Coin divers in a sacred river.
 The world’s fastest ocean liner (with video).
 An anachronistic parade in the American midwest.
 The bizarre rumor mill that flourished after Nepal’s king was killed by his son.